polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 Where:
 - `epoch_length`: number of slots for each epoch.
-- `attempts_number`: maximum number of tickets that each validator for the next epoch is allowed to submit.
+- `attempts_number`: maximum number of tickets that each validator allowed to submit.
-- `redundancy_factor`: expected ratio between epoch's slots and the cumulative number of tickets which can be submitted by the set of epoch validators.
+- `redundancy_factor`: expected ratio between epoch's slots and the cumulative number of valid tickets which can be submitted by the set of epoch validators.

 The `attempts_number` influences the anonymity of block producers.
 As all published tickets have a **public** attempt number less than `attempts_number`,